Post: 11 Ways Predictive Analytics Transforms Your Talent Pipeline in 2026

 • Continuously reweights channel investment as new outcome data accumulates

-Verdict: This is the highest-leverage starting point for most teams.
+This is the highest-leverage starting point for most teams.
 McKinsey Global Institute research documents that organizations with data-driven talent sourcing outperform peers on revenue per employee — and source optimization is where that advantage begins.
-See also: using data analytics to optimize candidate sourcing ROI.
+See also: the AI automation advantage in candidate sourcing.

 2. Turnover Risk Scoring